ATechAjay/50-The-Ultimate-JavaScript-Projects-Series/README.md

 1. Click To Download Something

-1. Background Choosing With Images or Gradients
+1. Background Choosing With Images and Gradients

 1. Date CountDown